- Non cosmetic procedure

-- Patients will generally need to spend about 4 hours in hospital after their procedure so that they can be monitored and the effects of the anaesthetic can wear off
+- Patients will generally need to spend about 4 hours in hospital after labiaplasty procedure so that they can be monitored and the effects of the anaesthetic can wear off.

-- Bruising, swelling and tenderness is very common after this procedure but most of the swelling will be gone after 2 weeks.
+- Bruising, swelling and tenderness are very common after this procedure but most of the swelling will be gone after 2 weeks.

 - Infection – Infections are unpredictable and normally occur within the first 3 weeks after surgery.
 Infections should always be treated with antibiotics as soon as possible